 Mexico was in the aftermath of the revolution and in the hunt for a defining identity.
 Likewise, the world was experiencing the consequences of World War I, the most destructive war up to that point, and Frida Kahlo was left to figure out her own path in life after the accident.

-In recovery, given her physical limitations and her hampered emotional wellbeing, she found a new passion in painting.
+In recovery, given her physical limitations and her hampered emotional wellbeing, she found a new passion for painting.
 She mostly painted herself because as she describes in her own words “I paint myself because I am so often alone and because I am the subject I know best.”

 Art drew Frida closer to herself and also to muralist giant, Diego Rivera.
 After her long rehabilitation, and after she grew apart from Alejandro Arias, she began to socialize once again.
 Arias had left Mexico for Europe where he corresponded through letters with Frida, bragging about his bourgeois lifestyle, and his love for Italian women.

-In contrast, Frida began to resent the affluent members of society and their idiosyncratic attitudes preferring to think of her-self as part of the peasant majority that embraced pre-Columbian roots.
+In contrast, Frida began to resent the affluent members of society and their idiosyncratic attitudes preferring to think of herself as part of the peasant majority that embraced pre-Columbian roots.

 Further, there was a dull sentiment in Mexico during this time that gravitated idealists towards each other and in one of the social groups formed by these individuals was the setting where Frida met Diego.